pingcap/docs-dm/en/dmctl-introduction.md

 ---
 title: Introduction to dmctl
-summary: Learn how to manage the data migration task using dmctl.
+summary: Learn how to manage the data replication task using dmctl.
 aliases: ['/docs/tidb-data-migration/dev/manage-replication-tasks/','/tidb-data-migration/dev/manage-replication-tasks/']
 ---